 Filter committees review staff and student research proposals to ensure completeness and quality following peer review and before they are submitted for consideration by an appropriate internal or external ethics committee.
-The procedures, including terms of reference for research governance filter committees, are available via the University Portal.
+The procedures, including terms of reference for research governance filter committees, are available on the web at http://research.ulster.ac.uk/office/rofficeeq.html.